mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/10.Network Planning/05.Cloud Network Config/default.md

 ![alt_text](images/image17.png "image_tooltip")

-You can test the IPsec connectivity using ping command from on prem to cloud side routed network gateway.
+You can test the IPsec connectivity using ping command from on-premises to cloud side routed network gateway.
 If you have configured advanced firewall rules, ensure that ICMP traffic is allowed.

 Ping test from on-premises to the cloud gateway